Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-5.md

 What most of them couldn't understand, however, was the species of the Smasher and how they worked.

 It was a small Gosti.

+Though it looked absolutely harmless now, Ardex quickly created a fiery cage for it.

-It looked at them with glassy eyes, as if woken from a stupor.
-Ardex created a fiery cage for it.
+The Gosti looked at them with glassy eyes, as if woken from a stupor.
+Then they recognized her: it was _Mami_.
+The Gosti that influenced their decision to let the dinosaurs die so long ago, befriended the legendary dinosaur Donte, and led to the Stone Dinosaurs.

 Alix explained how to free Darus.